AI consulting guide

 Six-month AI transformation roadmaps with no tangible deliverables.
 If the first thing they want to do is a $50,000 "strategy engagement" with no working software at the end, walk away.

-"AI readiness assessments" that just tell you what you already know.
+"AI readiness assessments" that repeat what you already know.
 A good assessment includes specific project recommendations with ROI estimates and a build plan.

 Vague promises about "leveraging AI to drive digital transformation."
-If they can't explain exactly what workflow will improve and how you'll measure it, they're selling consulting theater.
+If they can't name the workflow that will improve and how you'll measure it, they're selling consulting theater.

 AI training workshops with no follow-up implementation support.
 Workshops are fine, but they don't remove work from your team.
 You need automation, not motivation.